 Swampscott Public Library Mission Statement

-The library will help to fulfill community residents’ appetite for information about popular cultural and social trends and their desire for satisfying recreational experiences.
-The titles or topics that fulfill the needs of our patrons will be provided in many different formats and media such as books, newspapers, magazines and audio and video.
+The library will provide general information and current popular materials in all formats.
+To help fulfill community residents’ appetite for information about popular cultural and social trends and their desire for satisfying recreational experiences the library will provide popular library materials in a timely fashion.
+Materials will be provided in a variety of formats including large print, audio books and downloadables.

 Swampscott Public Library Internet Use Policy